BobDG/Blaze/README.md

 ```
 This way the compiler will warn you if it doesn't recognize the property name!

+### Dates & Pickerviews
+I wanted to take as many types of input into account so I’ve created datepicker and pickerview-cells as well.
+They’re both implemented as an inputview for a UITextField.
+This way users can keep focusing on the keyboard and quickly provide their input.
+This is especially nice when you have multiple cells with multiple different inputs.

 ### Automatic next/previous arrows for inputfields
 Blaze supports many inputfields that always use the keyboard because I believe this is the most user-friendly way.
 So whether it's text, a date or a pickerview, the user can keep focusing on the keyboard.
 Blaze automatically adds a InputAccessoryView to any BlazeRow input-field type with next/previous arrows on the left side and a 'Done'-button on the right side.
 Users can use these arrows to quickly switch between fields, whether these fields are in different sections or different types (date, pickerview, etc).